partha-bro/study-repo/git/README.md

     for reference: https://www.youtube.com/watch?v=nfOxUaA2trY

+## What is gitignore?

+    It is a file that tells about which files are not to be add to local/remote repository.
+    We can use it for no push sensitive data like password, personal info, api keys etc.

+    Make a file and name it .gitignore
+    $ touch .gitignore

+    Make a comment using # symbol
+        # comment 1
+        # comment 2

+    write file name or folder name using next line, more than one ignore file/folder in next line, not in a single line
+    Example:
+        node_modules/
+        apiKeys.txt
+        *.log

+    Website: A collection of .gitignore templates: https://github.com/github/gitignore

 ## What is fork in Github?
-    when we click fork button in any repository of github, that repo's copy is created in my github profile. in short, it takes ownership of any repository to mine.
+    When we click fork button in any repository of github, that repo's copy is created in my github profile. in short, it takes ownership of any repository to mine.

     Example: